NAP consistency & local citations

 Pick one phone number, one format

-UK businesses should standardize on the +44 international form OR the local 0XX form, but not flip between them.
+US businesses should pick one phone format and stick with it: parenthesised area code "(212) 555-0123", hyphenated "212-555-0123", or international "+1 212-555-0123".
+Pick one.
 Tracking numbers that vary by source destroy NAP consistency.
 If you must use them, ensure your canonical NAP is the only one indexed publicly, with tracking numbers served only to known traffic sources via dynamic insertion.

 - 4